hyperionian/config-management/README.md

 1. Obtain your Google  Project ID and Project Number

+1. Create a VPC network (default network) in your project.
+You can use this [module](https://github.com/terraform-google-modules/terraform-google-network) to create a VPC network

 1. Create a connection to your GitHub repo in Cloud Build, you can setup the GitHub repo connection using this [guide](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github#installing_gcb_app) and skip the creation of the trigger as it will be created by Terraform in this example

 ## Deploying GKE Clusters, enable Config Sync, Policy Controller, and configure Cloud Build